-Command, for module Description :READ Query module data :FIRMware NAME?
+Command, for module Description READ Query module data :FIRMware NAME?
 Query the modules firmware name Example: :READ:FIRMWARE:NAME? → N06C2 RELease?
-Query the firmware release version (this is also part of the answer of the IDN? command) Example: :READ:FIRMWARE:RELEASE? → 1.23 :SYStem :USER :CONFig <serialnumber> [△]</serialnumber> Set the device to configuration mode to change the CAN bitrate or address.
+Query the firmware release version (this is also part of the answer of the IDN? command) Example: :READ:FIRMWARE:RELEASE? → 1.23 :SYStem :USER :CONFig <serialnumber> ^1⁄3</serialnumber> Set the device to configuration mode to change the CAN bitrate or address.
 Only possible if all channels are off.
 As parameter, the device serial number must be given.
 For MICC, this also switches the device in a mode where user calibration is possible.
 Example: :SYSTEM:USER:CONFIG_1234567 :CONFig_0 Set the device back to normal mode.
 Example: :SYSTEM:USER:CONFIG_0 :CONFig?
 Returns 1 in configuration mode, otherwise 0.
 Example: :SYSTEM:USER:CONFIG? → 1 SAVE (2 SHR: Saves the changed output mode or polarity to icsConfig.xml.
+Example: :SYSTEM:USER:CONFIG SAVE

-Example: :SYSTEM:USER:CONFIG_SAVE Notes: 1) Instruction for NHR or SHR only 2) Instruction for SHR only 3) Instruction for MICC only 4) Instruction for NHS
+1) Instruction for NHR or SHR only 2) Instruction for SHR only

-Table 12: SCPI commands for NHR, SHR, NHS and MICC
+Table 18: SCPI commands for NHR, SHR, NHS and MICC